unbxd/search-JS-library/index.md

 ---

-{: .important-title }
+{: .warning-title }
 > Important
 >
-> This document is ONLY for the customers using the new console.Please refer to [this documentation here](https://unbxd.com/docs/site-search/integration-documentation/jssdk-documentation/) for the older version.
-Since we are gradually migrating all our customers toward our new upgraded console, we would slowly **deprecate** the older version.
+> This document is ONLY for customers integrated with the new version of SDK (V2 integrations).
+Please refer to [this documentation here](https://unbxd.com/docs/site-search/integration-documentation/jssdk-documentation/) for the versions of integrations.
+Since we are gradually migrating all our customers toward our new upgraded SDKs, we would slowly **deprecate** the older version.

 # Introduction